smartinsightsfromdata/Docker-shiny-server-pro-on-centos/README.md

 docker run -p 3838:3838 -p 8787:8787 -t -i smartinsightsfromdata/shinysrv
 ```

-If you don't want to save the container, run with (you could also use -v to store on your host the shiny folder to use on the server):
+If you don't want to save the container, run with (you could also use -v to use local volumes):
 ```
 docker run --rm  -p 3838:3838 -p 8787:8787  smartinsightsfromdata/shinysrv
 ```